namerose/ez-gensyn/README.md

 ![Screenshot 2025-05-30 044343](https://github.com/user-attachments/assets/41118bcd-4f87-441f-a403-43c1c2863473)

-If System Failed do Backup Recovery Swarm Data then you need to Download Manually from the SFTP instead
+If System Failed do Backup Recovery Swarm Data then you need to Download Manually from the SFTP instead , you can use WinSCP or Bitvise or any tools!